 Squarespace is a drag-and-drop website builder that makes it very easy for nontechies to launch their websites from scratch.
-For this article, I signed up for their trial version to show you how Squarespace’s WYSIWYG editor works.
+I signed up for their trial version for the sake of this blog to show you how Squarespace’s WYSIWYG editor works.

 So I started creating my Squarespace website after choosing one of their templates.
-To add content to my page, I simply go to Page and select the page that I want to add content to.
+To add content to my page, I clicked Page and selected the page where I wanted to add my content.

-To add content in my Blog section, I clicked on the plus icon and started writing content.
+To add content to my Blog section, I clicked on the plus icon and started writing content.

-Once I’m done writing content, I simply clicked on Publish and the content was published!
+Once I was done writing the content, I simply clicked on Publish and the content was published!

 Easy peasy, right?

-WordPress, on the other hand, has 2 different editors.
-Before 2018, WordPress had the Classic Editor which was a little old school but users loved it because of its simplicity and effectiveness.
+WordPress, on the other hand, has two different editors.
+Before 2018, WordPress had the Classic Editor, which was a bit old school, but users loved it because of its simplicity and effectiveness.

 Here’s what the Classic editor looks like:

 You can see how easy it is to add a new post to your WordPress website through the classic editor.
-However, some new users still found it tricky to work with WordPress compared to other platforms like Squarespace or Wix.
+However, some new users still find working with WordPress quite tricky compared to other platforms like Squarespace or Wix.

-With WordPress 5.0 came Gutenberg, the new WordPress editor which was aimed at users who were more accustomed to drag-and-drop page builders.
+With WordPress 5.0 came Gutenberg, the new WordPress editor, aimed at users who were more accustomed to drag-and-drop page builders.

 Just like Squarespace, Gutenberg uses blocks to add different types of content to a page.
 The drag-and-drop functionality was aimed at beginner users who found it difficult to work their way around the Classic Editor.

 A wide array of WordPress plugins is one of the main reasons why WordPress got so popular so quickly in the first place.
-After its launch, developers were quick to realize the potential and started developing plugins that would further enhance a websites’ functionalities.
+After its launch, developers quickly realized the potential and started developing plugins that would further enhance a websites’ functionalities.

-Now, if you want to create a membership website on WordPress, for example, all you have to do is install a WordPress membership plugin like MemberPress and your website will be converted into a fully functioning membership site.
+Now, if you want to create a membership website on WordPress, for example, all you have to do is install a WordPress membership plugin like MemberPress.
+Your website will be converted into a fully functioning membership site.

 However, there is a big downside to using plugins on your WordPress website.
 Some of these plugins might have compatibility issues that can break your site or even leave loopholes for hackers.

-Squarespace doesn’t have as many plugins like WordPress to enhance its functionality but the upside is that you don’t have to worry about compatibility or loopholes because they are developed by the team at Squarespace.
-However, you don’t get the same number of plugins that WordPress offers, so as far as flexibility is concerned, WordPress is the ultimate option.
+Squarespace doesn’t have as many plugins like WordPress to enhance its functionality.
+Still, the upside is that you don’t have to worry about compatibility or loopholes because the team develops them at Squarespace.
+However, you don’t get the same number of plugins that WordPress offers, so WordPress is the ultimate option as far as flexibility is concerned.

 Squarespace comes with premade templates for different websites.
 Currently, there are over 70 such templates/themes that you can use to design your websites.
 Though this number might not seem much, they are enough to help you design any kind of website you need.

 On WordPress, there are over 3,500 GPL-licensed themes, a number no other CMS or website building platform can match.
-These themes are mostly developed by third-party theme developers and are sold on different theme marketplaces.
-However, some of these themes will be outdated or have poor design and functionality and some might even have compatibility issues, so it’s very difficult to find the right theme for your website.
+These themes are developed mainly by third-party theme developers and are sold on different theme marketplaces.
+However, some of these themes will be outdated or have poor design and functionality, and some might even have compatibility issues, so it’s tough to find the right theme for your website.

-The upside of using WordPress themes is that these themes can be completely customized which means you don’t have to stick with a specific template.
+The upside of using WordPress themes is that these themes can be wholly customized, which means you don’t have to stick with a specific template.
 With the help of a good developer, you can change it to whatever you like.

 Squarespace offers an effective ecommerce solution to its users.
-The $26/month and $46/month plans come with ecommerce integration where users can create product pages, install checkout pages, have a powerful ecommerce analytics and can also sell products on Instagram.
+The $26/month and $46/month plans come with ecommerce integration where users can create product pages, install checkout pages, have robust ecommerce analytics, and sell products on Instagram.

 You can also integrate your Squarespace ecommerce site with different third-party tools like Mailchimp for email campaigns and Zero to sort out your accounting tasks.
 For your emailing needs, you can integrate G-suite to your ecommerce platform and create branded email addresses for your business.
 Along with that, you can integrate various payment options like PayPal, Stripe, Apple Pay, Credit/Debit card, and more.

-WordPress, on the other hand, integrates with WooCommerce, which is one of the most popular ecommerce solutions around and powers more than 28 percent of all online stores.
-If you are using WordPress to run your website, all you need to do is install the free WooCommerce plugin and your site will be converted into an ecommerce store.
+On the other hand, WordPress integrates with WooCommerce, which is one of the most popular ecommerce solutions around and powers more than 28 percent of all online stores.
+If you are using WordPress to run your website, all you need to do is install the free WooCommerce plugin, and your site will be converted into an ecommerce store.
 You can then add product pages to your WordPress site without spending anything extra.

-If you are planning to start a blog in a competitive market, then you would need a solid SEO plan and tools to execute that plan.
+If you plan to start a blog in a competitive market, you would need a solid SEO plan and tools to execute that plan.
 With Squarespace, you can easily add Meta Title, Meta Description, and a custom URL without installing any add-on or plugin.
 You can also set your page to No-Index by clicking on the checkbox as shown below.

 Apart from that, you can easily set your post structure by defining H1s and H2s, customize image alt text, set 301 redirects, and set canonical tags.
 Squarespace pretty much comes fully equipped with full SEO functionalities that you would need to rank your site higher up in search engine results.

 On the other hand, WordPress offers an equally powerful SEO functionality through SEO plugins that let you prepare your site for better search engine rankings.
-One such plugin is the Yoast SEO plugin that lets you set Meta title, Meta description, and URL for your pages pretty easily.
+One such plugin is the Yoast SEO plugin that enables you to set Meta title, Meta description, and URL for your pages pretty quickly.

-You can also optimize your site for speed by installing any of the caching plugins that cache all your static data and loads it quickly every time a visitor visits your site.
-To make your site mobile friendly, you can install AMP plugins which creates a mobile version of your webpages.
+You can also optimize your site for speed by installing any caching plugins that cache all your static data and loads it quickly every time a visitor visits your site.
+To make your site mobile-friendly, you can install AMP plugins that create a mobile version of your web pages.

 So Which One Should You Go For?

-Squarespace is the ultimate website builder aimed at users who want a beautiful website without committing all their time and effort into creating one.
+Squarespace is the ultimate website builder aimed at users who want a beautiful website without committing all their time and effort to create one.
 The idea behind a drag-and-drop site builder is that users shouldn’t have to learn coding and development to build a website with their desired functionality and design.

-So if you are one of those users who are looking to create a website without worrying about the nitty-gritty details and technicalities, then Squarespace is the way to go.
+So if you are one of those users looking to create a website without worrying about the nitty-gritty details and technicalities, then Squarespace is the way to go.

 With WordPress, you get a lot more control over your website.
 If you are a customization enthusiast and like to make changes to your website’s design and functionalities to an inch of your liking, then WordPress is the best solution for you.

-Also, with WordPress, you can create any site you want no matter how complex it gets.
-With the right development skills, you can mold WordPress into accomplishing any type of goal with your website.
+Also, with WordPress, you can create any site you want, no matter how complex it gets.
+With the right development skills, you can mold WordPress into accomplishing any goal with your website.